TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 * Using DAX, I calculated for total revenue, cost, profit, units sold, locations, product categories and many others

 ## Recommendation
+* Check the opportunities of adding stores in Airports.
+Currently, there are only three stores and two of them are major contributors in profits.
+* The company should continue to focus on the growth of Arts & Crafts as their profit continue to increase overtime.

 ## Thank you for reading.
 I am open to data roles.